 In the end, I decided that I personally needed to learn at a slower pace, but I can confidently say that attending Sogang was the perfect way to kick-start my learning.
 For those that are more experienced in studying foreign languages and have a lot of time on their hands, this would be the program to consider.

-When the university program didn't quite work out how I intended to, I registered for classes at Omija Korean, a new language hagwon (private academy) located in Itaewon.
+When the university program didn't quite work out how I intended to, I registered for classes at Omija Korean, a language hagwon (private academy) located in Itaewon.
 Although I cut my daily class time from four hours down to two in doing so, I was glad that I made the change.
-I'm learning at a slower pace, but I feel that I am having more time to process the information I'm learning naturally rather than by rote memorization.
+I was able to learn at a slower pace, and as a result, had more time to process the information.
+I found that I was quickly learning naturally, rather than by rote memorization.

-Because Omija Korean is new, the class sizes are very small (less than 5 students) which allows for more speaking practice.
-My teacher puts a great deal of effort into teaching at the students' levels, but at the same time makes the classes interesting and fun.
-We learn to converse in a natural way, which isn't always the case in textbooks or university classes.
+Omija Korean has small class sizes (around five students or less per class) which allows for more speaking practice.
+The teachers also put a great deal of effort into teaching at the students' levels, but at the same time make the classes interesting and fun.
+We learned to converse in a natural way, which isn't always the case in textbooks or university classes.
 The curriculum is structured but not so much so that the teacher doesn't leave room for issues or conversation topics that are brought up by the students.

-I don't have much experience with Korean hagwons, and I'm certain that they're all different, but I'm finding that the flexible schedule, more lenient curriculum, and laid back atmosphere of this hagwon works for me.
-It doesn't hurt that it is located within a close proximity to my home, but for those living outside of Seoul, or even Korea, Omija also offers Skype lessons.
+I don't have much experience with Korean hagwons, and I'm certain that they're all different, but I found that the flexible schedule, more lenient curriculum and laid back atmosphere of Omija Korean worked for me.
+It also didn't hurt that it was located within a close proximity to my home, but for those living outside of Seoul, or even Korea, Omija also offers Skype lessons.